 There were noticeably different distinctions between the measurement spots across the butterfly’s wings.
 Locations 1-4 are shown in Figure 1 and locations 1-2 correlate to Figure 2.
 Figure 1 exhibits spectral features (peaks) in the ultraviolet and visible while Figure 2 which measures a much darker sample has fewer notable features and much lower reflectance values.

 Taking the Lab Into the Field

-To facilitate field measurements of this type, Avantes offers portable carrying cases for the spectrometer, light source and fiber optics.
+To facilitate field measurements of this type, Avantes offers portable carrying cases for the spectrometer, light source and fibre optics.
 The AvaSpec instruments and light sources can be powered in the field via our line of battery packs or in the case of the spectrometer via laptop USB connection.
-The AFH-Ocular is a unique accessory for holding a small tipped (1.5 mm diameter) fiber-optic probe (see image below) which facilitates visualizing the measurement spot for a measurement during the actual measurement.
+The AFH-Ocular is a unique accessory for holding a small-tipped (1.5 mm diameter) fibre-optic probe (see image below) which facilitates visualizing the measurement spot for a measurement during the actual measurement.

 Image credits for feature image:

 Photographs of the butterfly Albulina metallica (left: dorsal view, right: ventral view).
 Image courtesy of Kertez, K. et al.

 Sarin, Jaakko K., et al. ‘Photonic band gap materials in butterfly scales: A possible source of ‘blueprints’.‘ Materials Science and Engineering: B 149.3 (2008): 259-265.